postsharp/Metalama.Documentation/docfx/namespaces/Metalama.Framework.Code.Invokers.md

 ---
-uid: Caravela.Framework.Code.Invokers
+uid: Metalama.Framework.Code.Invokers
 summary: *content
 ---
 This namespace defines invokers, which are objects that generate syntax that invokes methods or accesses properties, fields or events.

-Where it makes sense, declarations expose an invoker factory (<xref:Caravela.Framework.Code.Invokers.IInvokerFactory%601>) on their `Invokers` property.
+Where it makes sense, declarations expose an invoker factory (<xref:Metalama.Framework.Code.Invokers.IInvokerFactory%601>) on their `Invokers` property.
 The invoker factory interface has two properties:

--  <xref:Caravela.Framework.Code.Invokers.IInvokerFactory%601.Final> is equivalent to the `this` keyword in C#.
+-  <xref:Metalama.Framework.Code.Invokers.IInvokerFactory%601.Final> is equivalent to the `this` keyword in C#.
 It allows you to access the last override of the semantic.

--  <xref:Caravela.Framework.Code.Invokers.IInvokerFactory%601.Base> is equivalent to the `base` keyword in C#.
+-  <xref:Metalama.Framework.Code.Invokers.IInvokerFactory%601.Base> is equivalent to the `base` keyword in C#.
 It allows you to access the implementation prior to the current aspect layer.

--  <xref:Caravela.Framework.Code.Invokers.IInvokerFactory%601.ConditionalFinal> and <xref:Caravela.Framework.Code.Invokers.IInvokerFactory%601.ConditionalBase> generate a `.?` null-conditional access instead of `.`.
+-  <xref:Metalama.Framework.Code.Invokers.IInvokerFactory%601.ConditionalFinal> and <xref:Metalama.Framework.Code.Invokers.IInvokerFactory%601.ConditionalBase> generate a `.?` null-conditional access instead of `.`.

 ## Class Diagram